Javier-varez/Postform/README.md

 ## Versioning

 This project uses [Semantic Versioning](http://semver.org/).
-Releases will be tagged.
+Releases are tagged accordingly.
+Versions below `1.0.0` can have breaking API/ABI changes at any time.

 **[Back to top](#table-of-contents)**